Warhammer: in the Name of the Emperor

 Personally, I think this book is very good-looking

-What does the author think of Angron, who can be resurrected every two months in the new book, and more hackers than during the Solar War It feels like there are more and more hackers after tens of thousands of years of internal fighting.
-It feels like it is purely GW mathematics to kill more than 2,000 warships.
-In comparison, Mortarion's results in the Nurgle War are nothing
+What does the author think of Angron who can be resurrected once every two months in the new book, and there are more hacks than during the Solar War?
+It feels like chops have been fighting for thousands of years, and there are more and more, which is true.
+It is a bit magical.
+The destruction of more than 2,000 warships feels like pure GW mathematics.
+In comparison, Mortarion's victory in the Nurgle War is nothing. 😒

 A small question about the protagonist's arms